eandachew/Memory-Game/README.md

 - As a new user, I would like to see a responsive layout that works on mobile, tablet, and desktop.

 #### Repeat User
-- As a repeat user, I would like to continue playing without losing my progress.
+- As a repeat user, I would like to imporve my time fo finish the game.
 - As a repeat user, I would like to be able to restart the game quickly.
 - As a repeat user, I would like to track my matches and see which pairs I have already found.
 - As a repeat user, I would like to see a message when I complete the game.

 #### Regular User
 - As a regular user, I would like the game to provide a fun and challenging experience.
-- As a regular user, I would like the game to increase difficulty as I progress.
 - As a regular user, I would like the interface to be visually appealing and interactive.

 #### Game Owner / Developer